gareth-robinson/hello-notes/hello-notes-react/README.md

 9. Change API id to URI
 10. Category editor / categories from API
 11. Responsive UI
-12. History API
+12. History API - use initial path id
-13. No note selected
+13. No note selected - include Add button

-14. Fix quill editor styling && size (inner scroll) <--
+BUGS

+1. Changing note while editing leaves things in a wonky state
+- prevent note change / throw up save dialog?
+2. New notes do not work with history
+- new note to create a new server entry?